sgluss/Levenshtein/README.md

 ensure Python3.xx is on PATH

 run command:
-python main.py
+python main.py <insert input file here>

-to change input file:

-Adjust value of TEST_INPUT_FILE on line 5 of main.py
+if an input file is not specified, program will run with the default '187'